Program Details

 Pre-Service Requirement for Intern Credential Candidates

-Intern Candidates Only: Each Preliminary Education Specialist Mild/Moderate Support Needs credential candidate who is on the Intern pathway will meet a minimum of 120 hours pre-service component which includes foundational preparation in pedagogy, including classroom management and planning, reading/language arts, specialty specific pedagogy, human development, and teaching English Learners.
-This will be met by taking EDTL 6000 Language Theory and Pedagogy for Teaching English Learners, as well as, various online IRIS Modules or other professional development and training experience to meet the remaining topics and hours.
+Intern Candidates Only: Each Preliminary Education Specialist Mild to Moderate Support Needs credential candidate who is on the Intern pathway must meet a minimum of 120 hours pre-service component which includes foundational preparation in pedagogy, including classroom management and planning, reading/language arts, specialty specific pedagogy, human development, and teaching English Learners.
+This will be met by taking EDTL 6000 Language Theory and Pedagogy for Teaching English Learners, as well as, various online IRIS Modules or other professional development and training experience to meet the required topics and hours.

 Required Coursework